1 Legal and regulatory framework

 3.4 Who can own exploration rights in your jurisdiction?
 Do specific requirements or restrictions apply to foreign operators?

-Any local or foreign individuals or legal entities that comply with the criteria set out in the Code on Subsoil and Subsoil Use may apply for an exploration licence.
+Any local or foreign individuals or legal entities that comply with the criteria set out in the Subsoil Code may apply for an exploration licence.

-Under the Code on Subsoil and Subsoil Use, the term ‘operator' refers to an entity established or designated by the subsoil user which acts as the subsoil user's representative during the performance of subsoil use operations.
-For the purposes of this Q&A, the term ‘operator' is used to refer to the subsoil user.
+Under the Subsoil Code, the term ‘operator' refers to an entity established or designated by the subsoil user which acts as the subsoil user's representative during the performance of subsoil use operations.
+For the purposes of this Q&A, the term ‘operator' is considered to have the same meaning as the term ‘subsoil user'.

 Generally, there are no specific requirements or restrictions applicable to foreign entities engaged in exploration or mining of solid minerals, except for the following.
-Pursuant to Article 160 of the Code on Subsoil and Subsoil Use, an SUR for uranium production is provided only to Kazatomprom and can be transferred only to a legal entity in which more than 50% of the shares directly or indirectly belong to Kazatomprom.
+Pursuant to Article 160 of the Subsoil Code, an SUR for uranium production is provided only to Kazatomprom and can be transferred only to a legal entity in which more than 50% of the shares directly or indirectly belong to Kazatomprom.

 3.5 What fees and other charges are incurred in obtaining a licence?